Irrelon/jquery-lang-js/README.md

 http://uk.linkedin.com/pub/rob-evans/25/b94/8a5/

 # Changelog
+2015-01-09 - Version 2.8
+* Added support for changing images when the language changes

 2015-01-07 - Version 2.7
 * Removed console.log() calls so that old versions of Internet Explorer won't break